CAP-level Authorization

 - The most flexible way to define authorizations

-- Induced authorizations according to business domain
+- Authorizations induced according to business domain

 - Application-specific authorization model and intuitive UIs